 No person has been authorized to provide any information with respect to the Facilities or the proposed transactions except the information contained herein.
 Neither CSFB nor Enron (nor their respective representatives or advisors) has independently verified any of the information contained in this Memorandum.
 Nothing in this Memorandum is, or shall be relied upon as, a promise or representation, whether as to the past or future.
 Neither CSFB or Enron intends to update or otherwise revise this Memorandum following its distribution, and recipients of this Memorandum should not expect CSFB or Enron to do so.
 Prospective Purchasers are expected to conduct an independent investigation and evaluation in connection with any proposed transaction.

 Certain information included in the Memorandum contains forward-looking statements.
 Such statements are based on current expectations and involve a number of known and unknown risks and uncertainties that could cause the actual results and performance of the Facilities to differ materially from any expected future results or performance, expressed or implied, by the forward-looking statements including expectations regarding the future results of operations of the Facilities.
-[In connection with the safe harbor provisions of the Reform Act, Enron has identified important factors that could cause actual results to differ materially from such expectations, including development uncertainty, operating uncertainty, acquisition uncertainty, uncertainties relating to power markets, uncertainties relating to domestic and international economic and political conditions and uncertainties regarding the impact of regulations, changes in government policy, industry deregulation and competition.
+In connection with the safe harbor provisions of the Reform Act, Enron has identified important factors that could cause actual results to differ materially from such expectations, including development uncertainty, operating uncertainty, acquisition uncertainty, uncertainties relating to power markets, uncertainties relating to domestic and international economic and political conditions and uncertainties regarding the impact of regulations, changes in government policy, industry deregulation and competition.

 Enron does not assume responsibility to update any projections or forward looking statements contained herein.
-Enron expressly reserves the right, in its absolute discretion, to: (1) reject any or all offers or terminate discussions with any or all Prospective Purchasers, prospective purchasers or other parties for any reason or no reason (in Enron’s sole discretion); (2) negotiate with one or more Prospective Purchasersor prospective purchasers at any time and enter into definitive agreements for the Sale, or other transaction involving, all or a subset of the Facilities without prior notice to any or all of the Prospective Purchasers or prospective purchasers; and (3) discontinue, amend, or modify, at any time, in its sole discretion, any procedures relating to this process.
+Enron expressly reserves the right, in its absolute discretion, to: (1) reject any or all offers or terminate discussions with any or all Prospective Purchasers or other parties for any reason or no reason (in Enron’s sole discretion); (2) negotiate with one or more Prospective Purchasers at any time and enter into definitive agreements for the Sale, or other transaction involving, all or a subset of the Facilities without prior notice to any or all of the Prospective Purchasers; and (3) discontinue, amend, or modify, at any time, in its sole discretion, any procedures relating to this process.

 NEITHER THIS MEMORANDUM NOR ITS DELIVERY TO ANY PROSPECTIVE PURCHASERS SHALL CONSTITUTE AN OFFER TO SELL ANY SECURITY OR ENTER INTO ANY OTHER TRANSACTION OR COMMERCIAL AGREEMENT.